Full Frame Vs Crop Sensor Cameras | Find the Right Fit for Your Photography

 The Difference between Full Frame Vs Crop Sensors

 The differences between the full frame vs crop sensor are not limited to size, but it’s a good place to start.
 A crop sensor refers to any sensor smaller than a full frame sensor or a 35mm film frame.
 The common types of crop sensor include APS-C and micro 4/3 systems.
+For a full breakdown of the different types of cameras, see this article on 14 Different Types of Cameras or this article on DSLR vs Mirrorless Cameras.

 Full Frame vs. Crop Video